dcascu/recipe-app-api/README.md

 * name

 ## Methods
-* list_ api/recipe/ingredients GET - list all ingredients in the system
+* list: api/recipe/ingredients GET - list all ingredients in the system
-* create api/recipe/ingredients POST - add new ingredient to the system
+* create: api/recipe/ingredients POST - add new ingredient to the system